 Sinks can be manufactured from a variety of materials including stainless steel, granite or seamless solid surface materials (integrated within your benchtop).

 Ready to start re-imagining your kitchen?
-Book your free kitchen design appointment with our team here.
+Book your free kitchen design appointment at your nearest showroom.